-How to best help your child lose weight: Lose weight yourselfMarch 14th, 2012 in Health /
+How to best help your child lose weight: Lose weight yourselfMarch 14, 2012 in Medicine & Health / Health

 A study by researchers at the University of California, San Diego School of Medicine and The University of Minnesota indicates that a parent's weight change is a key contributor to the success of a child's weight loss in family-based treatment of childhood obesity.
 The results were published today in the advanced online edition of the journal Obesity.